Crazy Ants Invasion | Eradicate & Prevent Unwanted Guests

 If you prefer using natural home remedies for pest control, there are a few solutions that you can try to get rid of crazy ants.

 One option is diatomaceous earth, a common and effective powder that can be placed anywhere you find a large group of ants.
 You can also mix it with sugar to attract more of them.
-However, the diatomaceous earth must stay dry at all times, as if it gets in contact with water, it will lose effectiveness.
+However, the diatomaceous earth must stay dry at all times, as it will lose its effectiveness if it gets in contact with water.

 Another option is a mix of vinegar and water.
 Spray it in places the ants have used to enter your home, as it interferes with their scent.
-The solution needs reapplied regularly, but it is still my preferred method.
+The solution needs to be reapplied regularly, but it is effective nonetheless.

 Related: 13 Effective Natural Ant Repellents for Your Yard and Home